drewmcwilly/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 This Report has been compiled to review the analysis performed using a fitness tracker dataset that collected steps taken by an anonymous individual for a two month period.
-Steps were captured in five minute intervals providing 288 observations per day
+Steps were captured in five minute intervals providing 288 observations per day.

 ## Loading and preprocessing the data
 I'm using the dplyr anmd ggplot2 libraries in addition to the base R package in order to build the plots and perform the analyses in this report.